pencil-code/pencil-code/doc/paper/paper.md

-the FRINATEK grant 231444 under the Research Council of Norway, SeRC, the grant "Bottlenecks for particle growth in turbulent aerosols" from the Knut and Alice Wallenberg Foundation, Dnr.\ KAW 2014.0048, the ReSoLVE Centre of Excellence (grant number 307411), and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Project UniSDyn, grant agreement n:o 818665).
+the FRINATEK grant 231444 under the Research Council of Norway, SeRC, the grant "Bottlenecks for particle growth in turbulent aerosols" from the Knut and Alice Wallenberg Foundation, Dnr.\ KAW 2014.0048, the ReSoLVE Centre of Excellence (grant number 307411), the research project ‘Gaspro’, financed by the Research Council of Norway (267916), and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Project UniSDyn, grant agreement n:o 818665).